itskazimali555-netizen/my-first-website/README.md

             <div class="contact">
                 <p>
-                    I'm a beginner web developer building my skills in HTML, CSS and JavaScript.
-My goal is to create professional websites that look great on phones, tablets and computers.
+                I'm a basic website developer building skills in some parts of my skills related to professional websites.
+Follow me on this journey.
                 </p>
             </div>
         </section>